PoliteJS/workspace/README.md

     <!--[/CSS]-->

     <!--[JS]-->
-    place your cusom script links here
+    place your custom script links here
     <!--[/JS]-->

 > Those placeholders are used by the _Workspace_ building process to concatenate and optimise your source files!

-In both `index.js` and `index.less` you will find the `/*FEATURES*/` **placeholder** which is used to automagically include all the features you will create within your application.
+In both `index.js` and `index.less` you will find the `/*FEATURES*/` **placeholder** which is used to automagically include all the features you will create within your application's assets.

-### src/features
+### Features

-A _feature_ represent a piece of your application and should wrap some responsabilities or should implement a story from your backlog.
+**A _Feature_ represents a slice of your application** and should wrap some responsabilities or should implement a story from your backlog.

-> It's up to you to understan how to use feature the most productive way!
+> It's up to you to understan how to use features the most productive way!

-A feature should contain:
+A Feature can contain:

 - _Javascript_ logic
 - _LESS_ rules
 - _HTML_ templates
 - static assets
+- unit tests
+- `package.json` dependency manifest

-### src/modules
+### Modules

-A _module_ is a fully reusable piece of _Javascript_.
+A _Module_ is a fully reusable piece of _Javascript_.

-It should implement a single function or a complex library and should be composed by a great amount of **little sub-modules** just the _NodeJS_ way.
+It should implements a single function or a complex library and should be composed by a great amount of **little sub-modules** just like the _NodeJS_ way.

+A Module can contain:

+- _Javascript_ logic
+- unit tests
+- `package.json` dependency manifest

-### node_modules
+### NPM Dependencies

-The _Workspace_ allow to distribute both _features_ and _modules_ as pure _NPM_ dependencies listed in the app's `package.json`.
+The _Workspace_ allow to install, require and **use any compatible _NPM Modules_**.

+Application folder and any _Features_ or _Modules_ should expose a `package.json` manifest in which to list some dependencies.

+> The building process tries to resolve all _Features_ and
+> _Modules_ dependencies before to build the App!

 By instance you can easily use _jQuery_ by loading it from _NPM_:

+    // from you project's root
     npm install jquery --save

-then require it from your javascript:
+then require it from your javascript entry point:

+    // src/index.js
-    var jQuery = require('jquery');
+    window.$ = require('jquery');

 A feature or a module should also depend on other modules and should contain an internal `package.json` where to list such dependencies.

-    // install all features and modules dependencies grunt install
+    // install/check all features and modules dependencies grunt install

 The command above step into all the project's features and modules and install (via `npm install`) all the listed dependencies.

 ### Sub Modules

-By default _Workspace_ makes available each folder under `src/features` and `src/modules` as a _require_ module so you can run the following command from the _window_ namespace:
+By default _Workspace_ makes available each folder under `src/features` and `src/modules` as a _require compatible namespace_ so you can run the following command from the _window_ scope:

+    // "src/modules/module-name" should be referred as:
     require('module-name').exportedAPI

 You can also expose some sub-modules in order to run:

-    // module-name/sub-module.js
+    // use "src/modules/module-name/sub-module.js" as:
     require('module-name/sub-module').exportedAPI

-You can export sub-modules by editing the module's `package.json` file:
+To make above code to work you need to export each sub-module declaring it in module's `package.json` file:

     // module-name/package.json
     {